fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2e.md

 <h4>2.19: Phonebook step11</h4>

-Use the [improved error message](/en/part2/adding_styles_to_react_app#improved-error-message) example from part 2 as a guide to show a notification that lasts for a few seconds after a successful operation is executed (a person is added or removed, or a number is changed):
+Use the [improved error message](/en/part2/adding_styles_to_react_app#improved-error-message) example from part 2 as a guide to show a notification that lasts for a few seconds after a successful operation is executed (a person is added or a number is changed):

 ![](../../images/2/27e.png)